 shell> netstat -ln | grep mysql

---skip-networking, it will not accept TCP/IP connections at all.
-If the server was started with
+skip_networkingsystem variable enabled, it will not accept TCP/IP connections at all.
+If the server was started with the

 Check to make sure that there is no firewall blocking access to MySQL.
 Your firewall may be configured on the basis of the application being executed, or the port number used by MySQL for communication (3306 by default).
 Under Linux or Unix, check your IP tables (or similar) configuration to ensure that the port has not been blocked.
 Under Windows, applications such as ZoneAlarm or Windows Firewall may need to be configured not to block the MySQL port.